alex-baumann-ur/TCGADownloadHelp/README.md

 <img src="figures/tcga_sample_sheet_example.png" style="width:1000px; position: relative; left: 40px">

-- Merge manifest and sample sheet
+- Merges manifest and sample sheet
-- If previous selection of case IDs wanted, filter for specific case IDs of previous analysis
+- If previous selection of case IDs wanted, the script filters for specific case IDs of previous analysis
-- create adapted filtered manifest file for gdc-client download
+- Creates adapted filtered manifest file for gdc-client download

 ### 3.2.
 Download TCGA data via a manifest document and the GDC-client tool
 - The script creates a new conda environment called "gdc_client" and downloads the gdc-client tool.
 If you have already installed the gdc-client in a separete conda environment, you can specify that in the configuration file.